-Thus, the Battle of Salamis began.
+Believing that, after the Greeks saw for themselves his superior forces which were greater in both size and strength, they would buckle under and retreat, Xerxes had a throne set up on the cliffs overlooking the bay where he could sit and watch the conflict to come.
+From that commanding view, he ordered his navy to advance into the narrows and the Battle of Salamis began.
 As ship after ship from the king's armada passed through the straits into the bay, entering only a few at a time because that's all that could fit, the Greeks picked them off.
 Still worse for the Persians, those ships which saw the trap and tried to turned around and escape ran headlong into their fellow galleys entering the bay.
-More than one Persian ship was rammed and sunk by one of its own comrades.
-So many of Xerxes' men drowned in the waters around Salamis that day, that for weeks, even months after the battle, Persian bodies were washing up on the shores around Athens.
-And the king watched it all unfold from the cliffs above the bay and, no doubt, cursed these "treacherous" waters, too.
+More than one Persian cruiser was rammed and sunk by one of its own comrades that day.
+So many of Xerxes' men drowned in the waters around Salamis that for weeks, even months after the battle, Persian bodies were washing up on the shores near Athens.
+And the king watched it all unfold sitting in his front-row seat above the bay and, no doubt, cursed these "sour" waters, too.

 In the king's stead, one of his generals Mardonius stayed behind in Greece to command the remaining Persian army.
 He and his forces withdrew from Athens and wintered in Thebes, the safer, "medized" city of the north.
 When the fighting season opened in the spring of the next year (479 BCE), the Persians prepared to mount yet another assault on Athens.
 As Mardonius advanced, once again the Athenians were forced to withdraw from Attica.
 But the Persian general had learned an important lesson from Marathon and Salamis, not to fight Greeks in constricted areas.
 So he countered by withdrawing and waiting near the wider plains of Thebes, forcing the Greeks to meet him on land, on open terrain, on Persian terms for once.

 They did and the result was the Battle of Plataea—Plataea was a small town between Thebes and Athens—but in this confrontation the Persians miscalculated yet once more.
-Misconstruing one of the Greek army's movements to the rear as a retreat, Mardonius ordered his troops to attack uphill, which put them at a considerable disadvantage.
+Misconstruing one of the Greek army's movements as a cowardly retreat, Mardonius ordered his troops to attack, believing he had an advantage, which he did not.
 After a hard fight, the Persian line eventually collapsed, and Mardonius died bravely leading his forces himself.
 What remained of Xerxes' army fled home to Persia by any means it could.
-The Greeks rejoiced by besieging Thebes, capturing it and killing everyone who'd "medized," for now they were free to do whatever democracy demanded.
+The Greeks rejoiced and celebrated their victory by besieging Thebes, capturing it and killing everyone who'd "medized," for now they were free to do whatever democracy demanded.